ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 Your custom features can write into the activity log.

-First, inject `Ibexa\Contracts\ActivityLog\ActivityLogServiceInterface` into your PHP class having to log an activity (such as a custom event subscriber, event listener, service, or controller).
+First, inject `Ibexa\Contracts\ActivityLog\ActivityLogServiceInterface` into your PHP class from where you want to log an activity (such as a custom event subscriber, event listener, service, or controller).

 In the following example, an event subscriber is subscribing to an event dispatched by a custom feature.
 This event has the information needed by a log entry (see details after the example).